steveicarus/iverilog/Documentation/usage/vvp_flags.rst

 start with a "+" character are left for use by the user via the $plus$flag and
 $plus$value functions.

+NOTE: The extended arguments must appear *after* the input file name on the command line.

 VCD/FST/LXT Arguments
 ^^^^^^^^^^^^^^^^^^^^^